Uganda Safari Packages and Gorilla Trekking Tours

 Wildlife & Safari Experiences in Uganda

-At Elephant Whisper’s Safaris, we have always had a passion for adventure travel and the travel industry in general.
-A person’s experience of visiting a new country, a different culture or a new environment – whether that is a mountain range or a misty jungle – may not be as good as the one one has when visiting a familiar one.
-The feeling just can’t be beaten.
-In addition to our top safari experiences , we also offer chimpanzee trekking in Kibale and gorilla trekking in Bwindi, savanna game drives in Queen Elizabeth NP, boat cruises on Kazinga channel, bird watching in Mabamba bay and mountain climbing in East Africa’s peaks, among others, that allow you to experience breathtaking scenery and encounters with wildlife.
+At Elephant Whispers Safaris, we have always been passionate about adventure travel and the joy of exploring new places.
+Visiting a new country, experiencing a different culture, and stepping into a new environment, whether it is a misty jungle, open savanna, or dramatic mountain landscape, creates memories that stay with you.
+Uganda offers that kind of experience in a truly special way.
+Alongside our top safari experiences, we offer chimpanzee trekking in Kibale, gorilla trekking in Bwindi, savanna game drives in Queen Elizabeth National Park, boat cruises on the Kazinga Channel, bird watching in Mabamba Swamp, and mountain climbing in East Africa’s iconic peaks, giving you the chance to enjoy breathtaking scenery and unforgettable wildlife encounters

 Uganda offers both classic savannah safaris and primate tracking in one destination.
 You can track rhinos, watch lions on open plains, cruise the Nile, and trek mountain gorillas within the same trip.
 The main wildlife safari parks are Murchison Falls National Park, Queen Elizabeth National Park, and Kidepo Valley National Park.
 Murchison Falls National Park is Uganda’s largest park.
 It is known for strong Big Five sightings, especially elephants, buffalo, lions, and giraffes.
 A boat cruise to the base of Murchison Falls is one of the most requested activities.
 Morning game drives along the northern circuit offer consistent wildlife viewing.
 Queen Elizabeth National Park is popular for tree-climbing lions in Ishasha and boat safaris on the Kazinga Channel.
 The channel supports large hippo groups and dense birdlife.
 It is also one of the easiest parks to combine with gorilla trekking in Bwindi.
 Kidepo Valley National Park is more remote but offers wide savannah landscapes and large buffalo herds.
 It receives fewer visitors, which means lower vehicle traffic during game drives.
 Uganda Safari Cost: A 3-day Uganda safari to Murchison Falls typically ranges from 790 to 1,200 USD per person, depending on lodge level and group size.
 Mid-range trips average around 950 USD per person.
 Luxury options exceed 1,500 USD per person.
 Longer 5 to 8 day safaris that combine multiple parks increase cost due to fuel, park fees, and accommodation.
 Gorilla trekking permits are priced separately and cost 800 USD per person in Uganda.
 Best Time for a Uganda Safari: Wildlife safaris operate year-round.
 The dry seasons, June to September and December to February, offer easier road conditions and shorter grass for wildlife spotting.
 The wet seasons bring greener scenery and fewer travelers.
 Wildlife is still visible, but some roads may be slower to navigate.
 Road vs Flying SafarisMost safaris start in Entebbe or Kampala.
 Road transfers to Murchison Falls take about five to six hours.
 Queen Elizabeth takes roughly six to seven hours by road.
 Scheduled domestic flights reduce travel time and are often used for Kidepo or luxury itineraries.
 What Makes Uganda Different?
 Uganda stands out because wildlife safaris can be combined with chimpanzee tracking in Kibale Forest and gorilla trekking in Bwindi Impenetrable National Park.
 Few safari destinations allow travelers to see the Big Five and mountain gorillas in one country without crossing borders.
 Uganda safaris focus on depth rather than mass tourism.
 Parks are less crowded than those in Kenya or Tanzania, which allows longer viewing time at sightings.
 For travelers searching for Uganda safari tours, wildlife safaris in Uganda offer a mix of river cruises, savannah game drives, primate tracking, and multi-park itineraries within one compact route